sejnub/hass-alert2-ui/README.md

 ![Alert2 overview card](resources/overview.png)

+The order of displayed alerts is:
+1. Alerts currently on and unacked, most recent first
+1. Alerts currently off and unacked, most recent first.
+This includes event alerts.
+1. Alerts currently on and acked, most recent first
+1. Alerts currently off and acked, most recent first.
+This includes event alerts.

+For the purpose of ordering, alerts that are snoozed or disabled are treated as if acked.

 ### Detailed alert info

 If you click on a specific alert listed in the alert overview, a dialog pops up with detailed info on the alert and notification controls.
 Example: